-[Employer name] makes employer contributions to the defined benefit category of the Fund at rates determined by the Trustee on the advice of the Fund's Actuary.
+[Employer name] makes employer contributions to the Defined Benefit category of the Fund at rates determined by the Trustee on the advice of the Fund Actuary.

-The Fund's latest actuarial investigation was held as at 30 June 2014 and it was determined that the Vested Benefit Indexed (VBI) of the defined benefit category of which [Employer name] is a contributing employer was 103.4%.
+As at 30 June 2015, an interim actuarial investigation was held as the Fund provides lifetime pensions in the Defined Benefit category.
+It was determined that the Vested Benefit Indexed (VBI) of the Defined Benefit category of which [Employer name] is a contributing employer was 105.8% (103.4% at 30 June 2015).

-The Australian Prudential Regulation Authority (APRA) has introduced a prudential standard (SPS 160 - Defined Benefit Matters) to determine the funding requirements of a defined benefit (DB) arrangement.
+The Australian Prudential Regulation Authority (APRA) superannuation prudential standard (SPS 160) - Defined Benefit Matters determines the funding requirements of a defined benefit (DB) arrangement.
 Under this standard:

-• the VBI is the measure to determine whether there is an unfunded liability; and

-• any unfunded liability that arises must be paid within three years.
+- The VBI is the measure to determine whether there is an unfunded liability; and - Any unfunded liability that arises must be paid within three years.

 Under SPS 160, the VBI is to be used as the primary funding indicator.
-Because the VBI was above 100%, the actuarial investigation determined the defined benefit category was in a satisfactory financial position under SPS 160.
-As a result, the Fund Actuary determined that no change was necessary to the defined benefit category's funding arrangements from prior years.
+Because the VBI was above 100%, the 2015 interim actuarial investigation showed that the Defined Benefit category was in a satisfactory financial position under SPS 160.
+As a result, the Fund Actuary determined that no change was necessary to the Defined Benefit category's funding arrangements from prior years.